 Taxamo offers merchants two primary services, which can be inter-mixed on a per-country basis:

 As Taxamo serves a global market of customers that are at different stages of evolution it is key that we provide flexibility in our service offerings.
-Our customers can choose on a per-country basis the modules which best suit their compliance and overall business requirements today.
-They can do so secure in the knowledge that if their requirements change in the future they will not need to do further technical integration.
+For each country, you can choose modules which best suit their compliance and overall business requirements .

 The core of Taxamo’s service has a comprehensive RESTful API.
 On top of the API we offer integration libraries provided in several popular languages.
 We also offer a customisable Checkout Form that contains the integration with Taxamo and several PSPs, which greatly eases the integration effort.
 Our documentation covers the primary features, benefits, and requirements of the various options, but we find that every business is different so it is essential to speak with us prior to beginning an integration to ensure that all relevant factors have been considered.